Haseki Sultan Imaret: Religious significance

 Charity is an important component in Islam.
 In order to secure a place in paradise after death, one must assist those who cannot help themselves.
 There are two categories of charity in Qur'anic injunctions: Zakat, an obligatory alms tax for Muslims who obtained a certain level of wealth; and Sadaqah, voluntary donations that are highly recommended.
 One of the most popular forms of Sadaqa was waqfs, or endowments.
 Waqfs were founded by wealthy individuals, especially members of the imperial family, who donated their properties to permanently benefit a variety of charitable institutions.
 Public soup kitchens, therefore, were waqfs that provided basic nutritional sustenance for people in need.
-In the case of Haseki Sultan Imaret, Hürrem Sultan built a soup kitchen in Jerusalem because it was a holy city, along with Hebron, Mecca and Medina.
-She wanted to ensure that each of the holy cities had an institution to feed the hungry.
+In the case of Haseki Sultan Imaret, Hürrem Sultan built a soup kitchen in Jerusalem because it was considered a holy city, along with Hebron, Mecca and Medina.

 Social implications

 Like other imarets throughout the Ottoman Empire, the Haseki Sultan Imaret was a tool for maintaining social order.
 The administrators, employees and beneficiaries of the imaret represented the social hierarchy of the community.
 The administrators were often members of the local noble families, and had the power to recruit friends, relatives and free slaves as employees of the imaret.
 Social status determined the order and amount of food distribution.
 During the meal, employees were the first to receive a ladle of soup and two loaves of bread, followed by the guests, who received one ladle and one loaf, and then the poor, who received the smallest amount of food.
 There was also a hierarchy among the poor: the learned poor ate first, followed by the men, and finally the women and children.
 If the food ran out, the women and children remained unfed.
 Consequently, the imaret not only revealed the social hierarchy of Jerusalem, but was an effective method of keeping people in line.